Top 10 Things to Do and See in Newport, or (Based on Our Experience)

 Yaquina Bay Lighthouse | Photo by Little Mountain 5

-Located on the top of a bluff at the mouth of the Yaquina River, this lighthouse was only in use from 1871 to 1874.
-It was restored and became a fully functional lighthouse again in 1996.
 Many people believe that this is the oldest surviving structure in all of Newport.
-This lighthouse is also the only one in Oregon with the living quarters attached, making it worth visiting even if you have already seen many others.
+This lighthouse is also the only one in Oregon with living quarters attached, making it worth visiting even if you have already seen many others.
 Visitors are able to tour the basement and the watch room, but the lantern room is not open to the public.

 While there is no price of admission, they do accept donations to help with the upkeep of the structure.
-It is open to the public every day except for holidays (Thanksgiving, Christmas, and New Year’s Day) but the times vary throughout the year.
+It is open to the public every day except for holidays (Thanksgiving, Christmas, and New Year’s Day), but the times vary throughout the year.
 You can check their website for more detailed information.

-During our first stay in Newport, we stayed in an Airbnb near the lighthouse.
-Getting to the beach from the lighthouse area was easy and we've had some of our best tidepooling experience while there.
-I can highly recommend that, especially if you're traveling with kids.
-By the way, if you've never booked an AirBnB before, use this link to sign up to get a nice discount on your first order.
+I highly recommend that especially if you're traveling with kids.
+By the way, if you've never booked an Airbnb before, use this link to sign up for a nice discount on your first order.

 6. Newport’s Historic Bayfront

 Home to Oregon’s largest commercial fishing fleet, the historic Bayfront district has long been the economic center of the city.
 Visitors are welcome to walk the docks and check out the catches made during the day.
-If you see something you like you can even purchase it straight off the boat!
-We loved loved loved this area.
-It doesn't feel commercialized and still retains that small fishing town feel to it.

 There are beautiful murals all over the area as well.

-This area has evolved into a hub of shopping, dining, and family attractions.
-Enjoy the many shops and galleries before (or after) your walk along the docks.
-Enjoy some saltwater taffy or fresh seafood at one of the many restaurants.
-Or come just to watch harbor seals and sea lions soak in the sun.
-In fact, this is a better spot for sea lion watching than pier 39 in San Francisco.
+Or come to watch harbor seals and sea lions soak in the sun.
+In fact, this is a better spot for sea lion watching than Pier 39 in San Francisco.
 You get up and close to the sea lions in Newport because they occupy the decks right below the viewing platforms.

 The Bayfront is free to visit and open to the public 24 hours a day, 7 days a week.
 If you are hoping to see the boats come in at the end of their fishing expeditions, try to plan your visit for about an hour or so before sunset.
-You can watch the boats come in and then walk along the docks.
+You can watch the boats go in and then walk along the docks.

 7. Nye Beach